 We have a custom calculator so you can figure out your summer housing costs!
 Use this link to estimate your total payment.

 When you contract for the weeks requested by filling out the Summer Housing form, you are responsible for paying the full amount regardless of whether you stay the entire time or not.
 By signing up for a week, you are responsible for the total cost of that full week (Sunday through Saturday), regardless of when your checkout date is.
 You may not subtract weeks or change any weeks already contracted for, but you can always add weeks.
+The immediate week following can only be added through Wednesday of the preceding week (for example, on Thursday May 21, you can no longer request the week of May 24-30).

 If you are unsure of the number of weeks you will need, please only sign up for the minimal amount needed and add later.
 Rooms will be inspected and any damages and/or cleaning charges will be assessed to you.
 If you don't return the keys to your room and/or the summer dining card, you will billed for the replacement cost of these items.